SankalpSTiwari/Microblog/README.md

 Migrate Database:
 Built with Flask Migrate to aid in database migrations, a database migration can be done with one simple command flask db upgrade.

+A huge thanks to Miguel Grinberg for writing a great tutorial on Flask.